Leonard Hofstadter: Personality

 Because he has lived with Sheldon for several years, Leonard knows him better than his other colleagues: this has led Sheldon to believe that Leonard is his best friend.
-Nevertheless, Leonard often finds himself explaining Sheldon's behavior or serving as a mediator between him and other people in many situations.
-For instance, when Penny and Sheldon engaged in a fierce dispute, Leonard gave Penny Sheldon's mother's phone number so she would call her son and scold him for his behavior, thus ending the fight.
+Nevertheless, Leonard often finds himself explaining Sheldon's behavior or serving as a mediator between him and other people.
+For instance, when Penny and Sheldon engage in a fierce dispute, Leonard gives her Sheldon's mother's phone number so she will call her son and scold him for his behavior, thus ending the fight.
 "The Staircase Implementation" features a flashback to when Leonard first moved in with Sheldon.
 Leonard explains to Penny that he moved in despite the difficulty of living with Sheldon because the rent was so reasonable.
 Shortly after moving in, during a rocketry experiment that Leonard, Raj and Howard conducted, Sheldon observed miscalculations Leonard made in mixing the rocket fuel and subsequently saved Leonard's life by pulling him out of the building's elevator just before the fuel capsule exploded.
 This explains why the elevator is out of order for the duration of the series.
 Leonard says that Sheldon, despite his tendency to alienate others, kept quiet about Leonard's destruction of the elevator – "He didn't rat me out to the landlord, or the police.... or Homeland Security."

 Despite Leonard's reasonable and friendly personality, he occasionally demonstrates a mean streak.
-These include deliberately triggering Sheldon's obsessive compulsive problems, mocking Howard and Raj whenever they slip up, and making sniping comments when Penny's commitment issues flare up.
-He is also prone to jealousy, often feeling insecure and defensive whenever Penny interacts with other men, and on one occasion trying to frighten off a British college student she was doing a project with, because Penny commented positively on his accent.
-This incident ironically led to Penny finally, if inadvertently, declaring her love for Leonard.
+This includes deliberately triggering Sheldon's obsessive compulsive problems, mocking Howard and Raj whenever they slip up, and making sniping comments when Penny's commitment issues flare up.
+He is also prone to jealousy, often feeling insecure and defensive whenever Penny interacts with other men, and on one occasion trying to frighten off a British college student she is doing a project with, because Penny comments positively on his accent.
+This incident ironically leads to Penny finally, if inadvertently, declaring her love for Leonard.

-The character's primary health concern is his lactose intolerance – his consuming dairy products results in flatulence.
+Leonard's primary health concern is his lactose intolerance – consuming dairy products results in flatulence.
 Leonard wears eyeglasses because of myopia and cannot see clearly without them.
-In one episode, when his glasses were broken at the movie theater, he had to surreptitiously return to his apartment and retrieve his backup glasses.
-In order to avoid detection by a sick Sheldon and Penny, who was nursing him, Howard and Raj helped him to navigate through the living room by using a helmet camera.
+In one episode, when his glasses are broken at the movie theater, he has to surreptitiously return to his apartment and retrieve his backup glasses.
+In order to avoid detection by a sick Sheldon and Penny, who is nursing him, Howard and Raj help him to navigate through the living room by using a helmet camera.
 Leonard also states in one episode that he suffers from sleep apnea.
-He also suffers from asthma, as it is apparent in multiple episodes that he needs his inhaler in order to perform a variety of activities including sports and sex.
+He also suffers from asthma, and in multiple episodes needs his inhaler in order to perform a variety of activities including sports and sex.
 During his relationship with Leslie Winkle, he tells her that many members of his family have died from heart disease and thus he has a genetic disposition to the condition.